krabauter/swift-isbn/README.md

 # Swift ISBN

-A lightweight Swift library to parse, validate, and display ISBNs.
+A lightweight Swift library to parse, validate, and display ISBN identifiers.
 The library seamlessly handles ISBN-10 by converting it automatically to ISBN-13, ensuring consistent 13-digit identifiers.

 ## Features

-- **Parse & Validate**: Quickly check if a string or integer is a valid ISBN (10 or 13).
+- **Parse & Validate**: Quickly check if a string is a valid ISBN.
 - **Automatic Conversion**: ISBN-10 inputs are silently upgraded to ISBN-13 under the hood.
 - **Clean, Hyphenated Output**: Retrieve a properly hyphenated string representation of your ISBN.
-- **GTIN-13 Support**: Initialize an ISBN using a 13-digit GTIN integer.
 - **Codable**: Easily encode and decode ISBNs in Swift using Codable.
 - **Sendable**: Safe to use in Swift concurrency contexts.